 About the artists

-Nick Denton is a tangata Tiriti architect and artist based in Te Whanganui-a-Tara Wellington.
+Nick Denton is a tangata Tiriti architect and artist from Te Whanganui-a-Tara Wellington.
 His practice is motivated by questions of relationships, of our responsibilities and sense of place within our shared environments.

 How do we create just and equitable places?
 How would we see the city if we knew the tuna as old as buildings that swim its rivers?
 How can a city centre indigenous sovereignty?
 Nick’s practice of photographic and digital image making, writing and spatial design seek to explore these questions, visualising relationships and spaces for community intervention and agency.